Oneflow-Inc/models/RecommenderSystems/dcn/README.md

  ![DCN](https://user-images.githubusercontent.com/80230303/159417248-1975736f-3de8-4972-84e3-2f0f346cbc1a.png)

 ### CrossNet Implementation
 Oneflow API is very compatible to Pytorch, so only minor modification in codes then we can apply the Pytorch implemented modules to Oneflow.
+Therefore, We refer to some DCN implementation in [FuxiCTR](https://github.com/xue-pai/FuxiCTR/tree/v1.0.2) such as CrossNet.
 We follow the FuxiCTR [CrossNet implementation](https://github.com/xue-pai/FuxiCTR/blob/0f4ccf36aac02d120cb0c87f417c40e0e4330744/fuxictr/pytorch/models/DCN.py#L77), reuse the `CrossInteractionLayer` as a basic Crossnet layer, and make it multi layers in `CrossNet`.
 The only difference of CrossNet implementation between FuxiCTR and Oneflow is `nn` module, one is `torch.nn` and another one is `oneflow.nn` .

 - FuxiCTR CrossNet implementation：
 ```python